 - i).
 Water perimeter location.
 All seasonal or permanent structures shall be located entirely within the water perimeter. - ii).
 Lake Setbacks.
 Lake setbacks are measured to the closest edges of an existing or proposed offshore structure along a line drawn perpendicular from the property's side lot lines that are extended over the Lake water surface. - a).
-Lots less than 40 lineal feet of lake frontage: 0 feet (seasonal only) - b).
-Lots equal to or greater than40 lineal feet of lake frontage10 feet -all structures - iii).
+Lots less than 40 lineal feet of lake frontage: 0 feet (seasonal only) 10 feet (permanent) - b).
+Lots equal to or greater than 40 lineal feet of lake frontage 10 feet -all structures - iii).
 Maximum number of Berthing spaces/lot.
-No more than five (5) vessels shall be secured overnight at a dock or mooring (small non-powered vessels are exempt) within a lot's water perimeter. - iv).
+No more than five (5) vessels shall be secured overnight (small non-powered vessels are exempt) within a lot's water perimeter. - iv).
 Height and Depth Measurements.
-Structure height and water depth surrounding a structure shall be measured from the Town recognized Lake Line elevation as projected over the lake surface. - a).
+Structure height and water depth surrounding a structure shall be measured from the Town recognized Lake Line elevation (865.02 feet National Geodetic Vertical Datum 1929) as projected over the lake surface.

+- a).
 Structure Height.
 Roofed structures are limited to a maximum of sixteen (16) feet of height measured from the Lake Line elevation to the highest point of the structure. - b).
 Water Depth.
-The depth of water surrounding the supporting elements (pilasters, pipes, posts) of a permanent dock structure may extend to a maximum water depth of ten (10) feet measured from the Lake Line elevation down to the surface of the lakebed.
+The depth of water surrounding the supporting elements (pilasters, pipes, posts) of a permanent dock structure may extend to a maximum water depth of ten (10) feet measured from the Lake Line elevation (865.02 feet National Geodetic Vertical Datum 1929) down to the surface of the lakebed. - v).
+Erosion Control Measures a permanent layer of large, angular stone, cobbles, or stores placed underneath the dock along the shoreline to provide erosion controls and prevent scouring of the shoreline in areas subject to concentrated flows or wave energy.